16 Life Skills Your Kids Will Need Before They Leave Home

 Be a Self-Starter

 Employers complain that recent graduates need step-by-step instructions to complete even the smallest task.
-Many of these graduates grew up in households where parents managed their schedule and hovered over every task.
+Many of these graduates grew up in households where parents managed their schedules and hovered over every task.

 Parental involvement is certainly beneficial to some extent.
-But letting kids experience some independence in their childhood, and letting them figure out a few things out on their own, nurtures feelings of self-esteem that translate into a can-do attitude.
+But allowing kids to experience some independence in their childhood, and letting them figure out a few things on their own, nurtures feelings of self-esteem that translate into a can-do attitude.

 Homework is one of the biggest areas where parents tend to hover.
 But sometimes it’s tricky to determine when a parent should get involved and when they should back off.
 This guide by Joanne Nesbitt can help: Helping Kids Become Self-Starters.